 The gifts and talents of autism shine through in many ways.
-AuSM Expressions has been developed to display the creativity of those touched by autism.
+AuSM Expressions displays the creativity of those touched by autism.
 If you have art you'd like to share with the autism community - drawings, paintings, essays, other writings, etc. - please click on the link below to download your AuSM Expressions artwork submittal form.
 Art that supports AuSM's mission will be posted here so it can be shared with AuSM members and the Minnesota autism community.
 Thank you for sharing your gifts and talents with AuSM.

 Harrison Heinks, an eighth grader at Valley View Middle School, won a gold medal in the National Scholastic Art & Writing competition.
 Out of more than 230,000 entries, only one percent received the national award.
 A gold medal is the highest accolade given in this competition, and Heinks has joined the ranks of very notable company, including Andy Warhol and Truman Capote.